-VIDA is a Spanish-language performance group for both native and non-native speakers on the Bloomington campus of Indiana University.
+VIDA is a Spanish- and Portugese-language performance group for both native and non-native speakers on the Bloomington campus of Indiana University.
 The letters in this name stand for Vision, Identity, Drama, and Art.
-We aim to produce plays that foster cultural understanding and promote the richness of Hispanic culture and expression through live theatre in Bloomington.
+We aim to produce plays that foster cultural understanding and promote the richness of Hispanic and Lusophone cultures through live theatre in Bloomington.
 We seek to establish an annual performance in Spanish and create a space where we can bring together students and professors from the Department of Spanish and Portuguese at Indiana University, the Hispanic community of Bloomington and IU, and Bloomington's theatre community to work together in producing quality productions.